 If wolves physically changed to enable tree climbing, it would cost a considerable amount.

 Wolves run and walk on their toes rather than the pads of their paws – this prevents excess wear on their paw pads and allows for more agile movement.

 If wolves had opposable thumbs, though, their weight distribution would shift, and they could no longer run only on their toes.
 This change in posture and movement would mean fewer prey items for the wolfpack and a necessary change in diet or decimation of the wolf population.

 Wolves use their non-retractable claws to gain traction as they run on their toes.
 If wolf claws retracted, they would lose that traction, and targeted hunts would be much less successful.

 Canines have forelimbs designed for stable movement, but this also limits the rotation of the forelimbs.
 If wolves did have rotating forelimbs, they would be much less graceful as they ran and more prone to injury.
 Higher rates of injury in wolves’ forelimbs would mean less prey captured to feed the wolfpack and reduced wolf populations.

 If wolves could physically climb trees, the tradeoffs could result in a reduced wolf population, but what if those tradeoffs did not exist?

 If there were no tradeoffs and wolves could climb trees –

 Humans Would Have No Escape If Cornered By Wolves.

-Wolf attacks on humans are rare, but in the uncommon instance that an attack does occur, a tree can offer a safe haven until help arrives.
+Wolf attacks on humans are rare, but in the uncommon instance that an attack does occur, a tree can offer a haven until help arrives.